 Cohabitation: Low Income Housing for Dubai

-Dubai projects itself as a city of prosperity and exclusiveness, a place of an ultimately luxurious lifestyle.
+Dubai projects itself as a city of prosperity and exclusiveness, a place of an ultimate luxurious lifestyle.
 Currently, large numbers of luxury projects are being built, attracting a seemingly never-ending flow of global investors.
 Newly arrived end users of those projects expect the promise of luxury to be fulfilled.

 But who will